Click here for the e-brochure

 All Customs formalities will be effected online and, whenever the need arises, documents will be exchanged at a front desk at the entrance of B27.
 Working hours remain unchanged.

-No seated F&B services available.
-Cafes/Snack Bars are available throughout the Terminal Buildings, offering only take-away service.
+Various Cafes/Snack Bars are available throughout the Terminal Building.

 Smoking in the Terminal Building is not allowed, and the designated smoking lounges are currently closed due to COVID-19 prevention measures.